jelmervdl/kennissysteem/README.md

 		</option>
 	</fact>

-Rules would need new operators, like 'part-of'
+Rules would need new operators, like 'part-of':

 	<rule>
 		<when>
 			<fact name="place of pain" operator="part-of">head</fact>